 Jia Zhang (since 2015) working on rate-stability tradeoff of cyber physical systems.

 Chih-Hua Chang (since 2015) working on network coding protocol design and analysis.

 Pin-Wen Su (since 2017) working on delay-oriented channel coding.

 Cho-Hsin Tsai (since 2017) working on delay-oriented networking.

 Former Ph.D. students:

-Abdallah Khreishah (during 2007-2010, jointly advised with Prof. Ness B. Shroff) Abdallah is currently an assistant professor of Electrical & Computer Engineering, Newark College of Engineering, New Jersey Institute of Technology.
+Abdallah Khreishah (during 2007-2010, jointly advised with Prof. Ness B. Shroff) Abdallah is currently an associate professor of Electrical & Computer Engineering, Newark College of Engineering, New Jersey Institute of Technology.

 Gyu Bum Kyung (during 2006-2011) working on dirty paper coding, and error-prone structure identification of LDPC codes.
 Dr. Kyung is currently with Samsung Electronics.